JamyJones/jjdgdjf/msg.md

-How to list c++ standards available
+How to tell the compiler to use c++17